valentin-dlack/ipcam-project/README.md

 ```
 > then you'll need to insert a passphrase for your repo which will be needed in the next steps

-2. Create a script to autmoate backups
+2. Create a script to automate backups

 ```bash
 #!/bin/sh